 Manual and electric wheelchairs are welcome in all areas of the museum.
-Single-seat and knee scooters (manual and electric) are permitted as are walkers, crutches, canes, braces, and other similar manual devices.
+Nonmotorized mobility devices such as the Alinker and single-seat and knee scooters (manual and electric) are permitted as are walkers, crutches, canes, braces, and other similar manual devices.

 To ensure the safety of visitors and artwork, other types of mobility devices—including tricycles, standing scooters, carts, hoverboards, and gyroscopic devices—are not permitted.
 If your mobility device is not permitted, we will provide a free manual wheelchair (first-come, first-served) and will store your electric or battery-operated device in a nonpublic area during your visit.
 We are unable to store devices with liquid fuel of any kind.

 All floors are accessible by elevator.
 There is seating in almost every third gallery.

 All restrooms are accessible and have baby-changing stations.
 All-gender restrooms are available near Stir restaurant (first floor), below the West Entrance (lower level), and near the North Entrance (ground floor).

 There are accessible water fountains near the restaurant Stir (first floor) and near American Art gallery 209 (second floor).